learn through suffering C language learn through suffering

 100

-If the contents of the test.txt file were as follows, the execution result would be as follows
+If the contents of the test.txt file were as follows, the execution result would be as follows.

-Contents of "test.txt" file before execution
+Contents of the test.txt file before execution

 test100